 Planning a group trip should also come with planning for emergencies.
 Should someone get sick or have to back out of the vacation, protect your finances with a trip cancelation policy.
 Often a multifamily vacation is a greater overall expense split between the families.
 If one family has to back out, don’t burden everyone else with the added costs.

-Depending on your needs, travel insurance can cover trip cancelation, medical emergencies and weather-related delays.
-We’ve used Allianz Travel in the past with tremendous success.
+Depending on your needs, travel insurance can cover trip cancelation, medical emergencies, and weather-related delays.
+We’ve used Travel insurance in the past with tremendous success.

 Above all else, remember to have fun!